 V5 uses a new technology we call “Centralized Intelligence”, which provides the user processor with all sensor information.
 All Smart Sensors have their own processor, which allows them to simultaneously collect and process data as fast as possible.
 New information is instantaneously sent to the user processor’s high speed local RAM without interrupting the processor.
 Each time a line of code calls for sensor data as a user’s program runs, such as motor position, the most recent calculation is instantly accessed from memory.

 “The user processor essentially knows all sensor data instantaneously.”

-Sensor data communication to the Brain uses RS-485 - much like CAN without the overhead - which is immune to noise and static electricity.
+Sensor data communication to the Brain uses RS-485 - much like CAN without the overhead - which is immune to noise.
 Each sensor is the master controller for its own 1.5 Mbps bus, which means it controls when and how often data is sent to the Brain.

 The V5 Robot Brain has 21 Smart Ports available.
 Each of these are equipped with a digital circuit breaker, called an eFuse, that allow for short circuit protection without limiting motor performance.
 These eFuses allowed us to eliminate the PTC devices in the brain and motors that limited performance in the Cortex system.

 |Motor Ports||Use any of the 21 Smart Ports||10|

 |Smart Sensor Ports||Use any of the 21 Smart Ports|

 |Radio Ports||Use any of the 21 Smart Ports|